sanchezcarlosjr/evolufy/README.md

 # evolufy

-> Yet another algotrade framework
+> Yet another algotrade engine

-Evolufy is a framework designed for the development, deployment, and observability of trading algorithms, featuring options for DataOps/MLOps through open-source tools.
+Evolufy is a engine designed for the development, deployment, and observability of trading algorithms, featuring options for DataOps/MLOps through open-source tools.
 It offers simplicity and flexibility, allowing the use of any algorithm, incorporation of any data source, and ensuring easy self-hosting without the need for TripleO (OpenStack on OpenStack on OpenStack) issue.
 ```mermaid
   graph TD;
       subgraph ETL